eignxing/plugin.video.crackler/README.md

 Crackler
 ========

-A no-frills Kodi (XBMC) plugin for Crackle!
+A no-frills Kodi/XBMC plugin for Crackle!

 Installation Instructions:

 Download the latest release of the plugin zip file at https://github.com/eignxing/Crackler/releases

-In Kodi (XBMC), navigate to System->Settings and click "Add-ons."
+In XBMC navigate to System->Settings and click "Add-ons."

 Select "Install from zip file" and choose the zip file you just downloaded.